 Many of the examples listed below work with both digital and paper mind maps.
 For some others, an online mind mapping solution, which allows collaboration between users, is recommended.

 1. Curriculum overview / lesson plan

 At the beginning of the semester, prepare a lesson plan where you outline an overview of all the topics and subtopics you are planning to cover.
 Add exam dates and learning goals and attach work sheets.
 Share this map with your students, so they can use it as a guide during the semester and find out what they need to catch up on if they’ve missed a class.

 - MeisterTip: You can clone the template used for this map to your account.

 If you’re planning a project with your students, the first important step is to make sure everyone knows exactly what they are supposed to do.
 Create a mind map for your students which provides them with all the information they need to successfully complete the project.
 Add a description of the assignment, provide deadlines, links to useful websites, examples and tips.

 - MeisterTip: If your students have editing rights for the map, they can add questions – as well as answers – to it when the need arises.
 Since everyone has access to the map, you won’t have to answer the same questions over and over again.

 Mind maps are a great tool to present complex concepts.
-Discussed topics can be easily located within the map.
+Discussed topics can easily be located within the map.
 Their relation to other topics as well as the hierarchical structure are clear and can be seen at all times.
 Students automatically get a feeling for the “bigger picture” and it is easier for them to make sense of the received information and retain it.

 - MeisterTip: If your mind map is too big and complex to simply project it onto the screen as a whole, you can use MindMeister’s Presentation Mode to break it down into smaller chunks of data.
 You can then present those chunks on individual slides, while still communicating the “bigger picture” and other important properties of your mind map.

 4. Topic and discussion templates